Nihantra-Patel/ERPNextWithNihantra/README.md

-# Welcome to Community Talks with Nihantra!
+# Welcome to ERPNext Solutions with Nihantra!

 #### 1. How to Quickly Update Item Prices in Frappe/ERPNext Using ListView Client Script | Part 1